Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners

 Testing the Model on New Data

-Let’s try an image from the free stock photo site, Pexels.
+Let’s try some new images from the free stock photo site, Pexels.

 test_img_path